DavidRaab/MonoGameFS/README.md

 The performance critical things are written with mutability in most cases, but the less critical things, what is still most of the game logic, can use immutability.

-With this project i work towards this goal.
+With this project I work towards this goal.
 I implement most of the features that a basic 2D game needs.
 Providing abstraction of the most parts with an ECS architecture that works well in a functional approach.

 # Features implemented

-* Entity: Everything is an entity and you can add/removes components at runtime.
+* Entity: Everything is an entity and you can add/remove components at runtime.
 * Sprite Sheet & Animations
 * Transforms: Every Entity can have a parent and is positioned, scaled and rotated to its parent
 * Camera: It supports multiple cameras that you can move or Zoom
 * Input Handling: Inputs are transformed to Actions
 * Timer System: Running code periodically or after a specific time-frame that depends on the GameTime
 * RenderTarget: You specify an internal resolution and the game scales with the display resolution
-* Fixed Update Handling: a fixed update loop that runs as often as needed per seconds independed from the frame-rate.
+* Fixed Update: A fixed update loop that runs as often as needed per seconds independent from the frame-rate.

 # Features to come

 * UI
 * Animation System
-* Multiple GameTime
+* Multiple GameTime's
 * State Machine or Behaviour Trees
 * Basic Collision System maybe Physics
 * Particle System
 * Sound / Music
-* Separation into its own library
+* Separation into its own library (will probably be the last step)

 # Stability

 Currently nothing is stable.
 The whole API and data-structures will likely change over time as I see fit to it.
-The engine will only target F# no other .NET language.
+The engine will only target F# and no other .NET language.

 ### License